 “Ramaphosa’s re-entry into senior ANC politics will elicit a sign of relief among investors, who view him as pragmatic and business-minded,” Mark Rosenberg, an analyst at Eurasia Group in New York, said in an e-mail.
 “He is also seen as a counterweight to Zuma’s indecisiveness and reliance on patronage-based politics.”

 Ramaphosa served as ANC secretary-general and helped negotiate the end of white segregationist rule before quitting politics for business in 1996.
 He owns a stake in mines operated by Lonmin Plc (LMI), the world’s third-biggest platinum producer, a coal-mining venture with Glencore International Plc (GLEN), and has the McDonald’s Corp.
-(MCD) franchise in South Africa.
+(MCD:US) franchise in South Africa.

 The new ANC leadership will be faced with calls from the ANC Youth League to nationalize mines and a push from members to do more to combat unemployment and poverty.
 While Zuma secured a resounding victory over Motlanthe, he will still need to win over his detractors in the party.